4.8 Star Rating

 Despite their misleading name, bed bugs can take up residence in many places besides your bed.
 These insects often will establish themselves all around your bedroom, generally within 20 feet of your bed itself.
 When you’re inspecting your home for bed bugs, you should pay extra attention to the following areas:

 A: Bed bugs can originate from nearly anywhere, but they are common in areas that see a lot of contact with the public.
 More often than not, your infestation came from contact with infested furniture in hotels, motels, and other lodging establishments.
-Furniture and clothing from second-hand venues could also transfer bed bugs into your home.
+Furniture and clothing from second-hand venues could also transfer these bugs into your home.

 A: Bed bugs have two hollow tubes in their mouth that they inject into the skin during the initial bite.
 The first tube injects an anticoagulant anesthetic fluid that bed bugs use to keep the blood flowing, and the other tube is used to suck the blood of their host.
 A bed bug typically consumes blood for approximately five minutes before it returns to its sanctuary.
 Additionally, bed bugs will emerge at dusk to get their sustenance.

 A: When the bed bug first bites down, it is not even noticeable, but minutes or hours later you might experience discomfort.
 The bite mark is either a flat welt or a raised red bump.
 Depending on individual sensitivity, it may be severely itchy or barely noticeable.
-Unless you have a bed bug allergy that causes rash or irritation, bed bug bites are usually just an itchy nuisance.
+Unless you have a bed bug allergy that causes rash or irritation, their bites are usually just an itchy nuisance.

 A: Some red flags that might indicate bed bugs are the following: